ibm-cloud-docs/vpc/backup_service_vpc_about.md

 You can [restore](#backup-service-restore-concepts) data from a backup snapshot to a new, fully provisioned volume.
 If the backup is of a boot volume, you can use it to provision a new instance.
 However, when you provision an instance by restoring a boot volume from a bootable backup snapshot, you can expect degraded performance in the beginning.
 During the restoration process, the data is copied from {{site.data.keyword.cos_full}} to {{site.data.keyword.block_storage_is_short}}, and thus the provisioned IOPS cannot be fully realized until that process finishes.

+You can copy a backup snapshot from one region to another region, and later use that snapshot to restore a volume in the new region.
+The [cross-regional copy](#backup-service-crc) can be used in disaster recovery scenarios when you need to turn on your virtual server instance and data volumes in a different region.
+The remote copy can be created automatically as part of a backup plan, or manually later.

 With the fast restore feature, you can cache snapshots in a specified zone of your choosing.
 This way, volumes can be restored from snapshots nearly immediately and the new volumes operate with full IOPS instantly.
 The fast restore feature can achieve a [recovery time objective](#x3167918){: term} (RTO) quicker than restoring from a regular backup snapshot.
 When you opt for fast restore, your existing regional plan is adjusted, including billing.
 For more information about the cost of fast restore, see [Pricing](https://www.ibm.com/cloud/vpc/pricing){: external}.

 ### Comparison of backups and snapshots
 {: #baas-comparison}

 Backups are in effect, backup snapshots.
-In the console, Backups appear in the list of {{site.data.keyword.block_storage_is_short}} snapshots.
-They are identified by how they were created, in this case, by backup policy.
-These terms are used interchangeably in the documentation, depending on the context.
+In the console, backups appear in the list of {{site.data.keyword.block_storage_is_short}} snapshots.
+Backups are identified by how they were created, in this case, by backup policy.
+These terms are used interchangeably in the Documentation, depending on the context.

-While the snapshots service is used to create backups, similarities and differences exist between backups and snapshots.
+The snapshots service is used to create backups, similarities and differences exist between backups and snapshots.
 Table 1 compares backups to snapshots.

 | Feature | Backup | Snapshot |
 | ------- | ------ | -------- |